cherrow/Java_OO_Bootcamp_01/README.md

 # Java_OO_Bootcamp_01

- This is the demo of a class named PossibleThing, which abstracts the properties and behaviors of one thing that could happen.
+ This is the demo of a class named Chance, which abstracts the properties and behaviors of one thing that could happen.

 ## Local build